tanvir-git/odoo-documentation/content/applications/finance/accounting/bank/reconciliation_models.rst

 .. image:: reconciliation_models/reconciliation_models_conditions.png
    :align: center
-   :alt: Conditions for the reconciliation model to be applied in Odoo Accounting.
+   :alt: Conditions for the reconciliation model to be applied in CoquiAPPs Accounting.

 Counterpart values
 ------------------